 Olimpiyat Spor Owners From Left: Mustafa Küçükkaya & Ömer Dicle

-When Ömer Yavuz, an associate at Olimpiyat Spor gym in South Eastern Turkish city of Adıyaman, published on his Instagram account a mobile-phone photo he took of a young Syrian shoe shiner boy, who was gazing dreamily into the gym’s glass window, neither Yavuz nor the boy had a preconception as to how powerful the message from the image would have touched people who saw it.
+When Ömer Yavuz, an associate at Olimpiyat Spor gym in South Eastern Turkish city of Adıyaman, published an Instagram photo of a young Syrian shoe shiner boy, gazing dreamily into the gym’s glass window, neither he nor the boy had a preconception as to how powerful the sensation from the image would have touched people who saw it.

 …life-time membership to the gym would be offered to the boy in the photo.

-The Instagram image was re-posted with a brief message by one of the gym owners, Mr. Mustafa Küçükkaya, announcing that a life-time membership to the gym would be offered free of charge to the boy in the photo.
-To this effect, the post was hit with thousands of views in just a few hours.
-Mr. Küçükkaya talked to Earth International Foundation during the interview in December 2018, that people throughout Turkey had contacted the gym management to inquire about Mohammed’s well being–the Syrian boy seen in the photo with a shoe-shining box strapped to his shoulders.
+The Instagram image was re-posted with a brief message by one of the gym owners, Mr. Mustafa Küçükkaya, announcing that a lifetime membership to the gym would be offered free of charge to the boy in the photo.
+To this effect, the post had generated thousands of views in just a few hours.
+Mr. Küçükkaya talked to Earth International Foundation during the interview in December 2018 that people throughout Turkey had contacted the gym management to inquire about Mohammed’s wellbeing–the Syrian boy seen in the photo with a shoe-shining box strapped to his shoulders.
 Many had offered to donate food and clothes, which Olimpiyat Spor managed to distribute.
-The unintended humanitarian cause inspired by Olimpiyat establishment had generated out-pouring supports for the young boy marginalized by war.
-But most importantly, it gave rise to hope, so often in Syria it was almost dimmed out of this boy’s life.
-Though for aid agencies administering assistance to marginalized populations, this hope offers a glimpse of new vision for refugee livelihood program design.
+Not only the unintended humanitarian cause inspired by Olimpiyat establishment had generated out-pouring supports for the young boy marginalized by war.
+But most importantly, it gave rise to hope for aid agencies struggling to assist countless refugees–a glimpse of a new vision for a livelihood program design.

 Photographer: Ömer Yavuz (top) & Mobile-Phone Photo of Mohammed (bottom)